army of life-size warriors has silently guarded the First Emperor's Tomb for

 Warriors is that each soldier’s face is unique – there are no copies.

+Famed for being the largest city wall in the world, it is the best-preserved ancient city architecture in China.
 This ancient structure is 12 metres in height and 13.7 kilometres in length.
-As it was originally built to defend the city, the wall is extremely robust.
+Originally built to defend the city, the wall is extremely robust.

 Standing in the centre of downtown Xian, the Bell Tower is a classical building with carved beams and painted rafters.

 The tower got its name from the ancient practice of striking a huge bell within it every morning.
 This structure is an icon of Xian and an important historical monument.

 About 500 metres northwest of the Bell Tower on West Street stands the Drum Tower, which was built during the Ming Dynasty.
 In ancient times, the city’s people would sound a big drum on the tower every evening for ten minutes.

-The bell in the Bell Tower and the drum in the Drum Tower have been referred to as "the Morning Bell"
+The bell in the Bell Tower and the drum in the Drum Tower have been referred to as "the Morning Bell" and "the Dusk Drum".